SlimeKnights/slimeknights.github.io/_drafts/engineering-update.md

 {% include update/image.html name="ancient" alt="Various ancient tools using the ancient material." %}

 Not all advances are modern with the newest material: ancient.
 Ancient is a loot exclusive material found primarily on ancient tools (hence the name), though plate armor can also notably obtain it via bastions.
+You can also occasionally find ancient from piglin bartering, as they will offer high value tool parts rarely.

-It grants the tool an extra ability slot at the cost of large debuffs to several speed stats.
+Ancient grants the tool an extra ability slot at the cost of large debuffs to several speed stats.
 It also reuqires ancient debris to repair.

+### Recycling

+{% include update/image.html name="recycle-ancient-tool" alt="Recycling a war pick for its head." %}

+Another advancement in engineering is recycling.
+You can now recycle ancient tools using the part builder, similarly to how you can recycle regular tools.
+This allows recovering some of the material from the tools for use in other tools.

+Keep in mind ancient tools cannot be reconconstructed once recycled; the parts are only usable on other standard tools.

+### Bows Improvements

+{% include update/image.html name="arrow-bow-model" alt="A longbow, crossbow, and warpick all showing the used arrow in the model." %}

+Bows have gotten many improvements to allow reengineering for new tasks.
+First, they now support using slinging modifiers such as warping or bonking, which will activate when the bow releases.

+They also now have a new modifier called "barebow" which can prevent them from using ammo from the inventory, allowing you to either make a bow for just a sling modifier, or otherwise make a bow that prefers crystalshot or its quiver.

+To help you keep track of how your bow is being used, the model now shows the arrow its firing instead of a generic arrow when drawn back.

+### Better Reading

+{% include update/image.html name="open-book" alt="Tooltip showing you how to open a book from the inventory." %}

+Engineering advancements have discovered a new way to read books!
+In addition to opening them in your hand and placing them in lecterns, you can also now open them from the inventory on right click using the "bundle interaction".
+Note this only works if the tool is in the inventory, not from a chest.

+### Wood Simplification

+{% include update/image.html name="tinkers-wood" alt="New logo for the tinkers wood mod." %}

+Wood no longer has variants for oak, spruce, birch, jungle, acacia, dark oak, cherry, or mangrove.
+Though it kept the default variant, plus crimson and warped.
+The reason for this is wood variants made up over 10% of generated textures for mostly subtly different brown variants, plus having those variants without modded wood always felt wrong.

+If you were a fan of this feature, not to fear, as we moved the textures to an addon mod called [Tinkers' Wood](/projects#tinkers-wood).
+Based on my motivation, I may add some modded wood types to that mod; feel free to reach out if you wish to contribute.

-## Fluids
+## Slimengineering

 ### Slime Bottles

 {% include update/image.html name="slime-bottles" alt="Brewing a slimy potion and a slimy bottle." %}